 - Pre-created computer objects for file servers are not supported.
 Make sure that the user provided here have sufficient privilege over the organizational unit.

 - vSAN File Services update the DNS records for the file servers if the Active Directory is also used as a DNS server and the user has sufficient permission to update the DNS records. vSAN File Services also has a Health Check to indicate if the forward and reverse lookups for file servers are working properly.
-However, if there are other proprietary solutions used as DNS servers, the Vi admin should update these DNS records.
+However, if there are other proprietary solutions used as DNS servers, the Vi admin must update these DNS records.

 - In the Networking page, enter the following information, and click Next:

 - Subnet mask

 - In the IP Pool page, enter the following information, select a Primary IP, and then click Next.

 Consider the following while configuring the IP addresses and DNS names: